jeffreycwitt/hn202/docs/class-10.md

 In a primitive way, the church is creating rules and codes of conduct for distinguishing a Christian warrior from a non-Christian warrior.

-These codes of conducts are the background for the elaborate set of rules and codes of conduct that come to dominate courtly literature in the 12th century and the famous virtue known as "Chivalry"(we will see this when we get to Chretien de Troyes and the ideas of “courtly love”.)
+These codes of conducts are the background for the elaborate set of rules and codes of conduct that come to dominate courtly literature in the 12th century and the famous virtue known as "Chivalry" (we will see this when we get to Chretien de Troyes and the ideas of “courtly love”.)

-## The call to arms: Christian Kingdom and the Creation of the Other.
+## The Call to Arms: Christian Kingdom and the Creation of the Other.

 The other, perhaps more obvious, strategy to help control the emerging warrior class is: give them an external outward enemy and focus their military energy on strengthening the new "Catholic" (that is pro-papal) world-order rather than weakening it with internal strife.